dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

-The interaction pane also logs thread events that the debugger noticed (such as DLL loading) and debugging messages explicitly output by the thread (for example via the Dylan library’s *debug-message* function in the ``simple-debugging`` module).
+The interaction pane also logs thread events that the debugger noticed (such as DLL loading) and debugging messages explicitly output by the thread (for example via the Dylan library's *debug-message* function in the ``simple-debugging`` module).

 The pane does not collect ordinary output from the application being